Categories: Business Execution

 Teach Like a Conductor

-The conductor immediately went to the hardest passage in the music where there were many problems and patiently worked each section through their individual parts until they were more confident.
+The conductor immediately went to the most challenging passage in the music where there were many problems, and patiently worked each section through their parts until they were more confident.
 Amazingly, the quality of the performance had improved significantly.

-The next step was to go to second most troublesome part of the music and he did the same.
-This was repeated and the quality progressed until all of the tough parts of the score were at an equal level of competence.
+The next step was to go to the second most troublesome part of the music, and he did the same.
+This was repeated, and the quality progressed until all of the challenging parts of the score were at an equal level of competence.

-From there it was back to a complete run-through of the music to discover where he needed to teach and reinforce.
-In the end, the consistent doubling back to the problem areas, coupled with constructive encouragement, allowed confidence to soar and ultimately deliver a near flawless performance.
+After addressing the challenging parts, the conductor returned to a complete run-through of the music to identify areas for further teaching and reinforcement.
+His consistent doubling back to the problem areas, coupled with constructive encouragement, not only allowed confidence to soar but also inspired the musicians to deliver a near-flawless performance.

-My guess is that you have just quickly compared my story to how you and your team manage employee performance.
-So let’s recap what will work for you and your business.
+You quickly compared my story to how you and your team manage employee performance.
+So, let’s recap what will work for you and your business.

-1. When teaching a new method or process run through the entire process completely and look for good things to say
+1. When teaching a new method or process, run through the entire process entirely and look for good things to say

 2. Find the most troubling area that needs work and drill until it’s good